 \section{Abstract}

-We investigate the Leggett--Garg inequalities (LGIs) for a boson system whose observables are given by deforming the Pegg--Barnett phase operator.
-We consider two observables for the LGIs and show that the quantum Fourier transform is useful to realize the required measurements.
-Deriving explicit forms of the LGIs with a coherent state $|\alpha\rangle$ input, we examine whether or not they are violated when the time difference between observations of the phase operators is varied.
-We show that the system remains nonclassical in the large amplitude limit without dissipation.
-By contrast with dissipation, our violation of the LGI diminishes rapidly.
+We investigate the Leggett--Garg inequalities (LGIs) for a boson system whose observables are given by deforming the Pegg--Barnett phase operators.
+We consider two observables and show that the quantum Fourier transform is useful in the realization of the required measurements.
+Deriving explicit forms for the LGIs using the coherent state $|\alpha\rangle$ as the initial state, we explore the regimes where they are violated when the time difference between observations of the phase operators is varied.
+We show that the system remains nonclassical in the large amplitude limit without dissipation, however with dissipation, our violation diminishes rapidly.